Information for employers and students on what the new apprenticeship changes mean for you…

 The London Boroughs Fraud Investigators Group, supported by its member local authorities, was first to identify the need for a new breed of officer with fraud investigation skills, as opposed to the role being an adjunct to internal audit work.
 This concept was then developed and formalised by the NHS and subsequently adopted by DWP, culminating in the accredited training route we see today.

 As a CIPFA member, with some 26 years post qualification experience, I have spent much of my career specialising in counter fraud and was involved in the early stages of professionalising the function.
 It is good to see CIPFA now providing guidance in this area and support to counter fraud practitioners.
 With new qualification and training offers, a seat on the Professional Accreditation Board and the dedicated Counter Fraud Centre, CIPFA now has a clear leadership role to play helping public bodies to combat fraud risks, to further develop the profession both in the UK and internationally and to provide a voice for practitioners.
-It is good to see that accredited counter fraud practitioners are now able to join the CIPFA fold through affiliate membership and will benefit from having the weight of a recognised professional body behind them.

 The views and opinions expressed in this article are those of the author and do not necessarily reflect those of Guy's and St Thomas' NHS Foundation Trust.